 - On a lightly floured surface using floured hands, knead the dough for 3 minutes.
 Place in a lightly greased bowl (I use non-stick spray), cover loosely, and let rest for about 10 minutes.

 - Fill the rolls: After 10 minutes, roll the dough out in a 14×8 inch rectangle.
 Spread the softened butter on top.
 Mix together the cinnamon and sugar.
 Sprinkle it all over the dough.
 Roll up the dough tightly to make a 14 inch log.
 Cut into 10-12 even rolls and arrange in a lightly greased 9-inch round cake pan or pie dish.

-- Rise: Loosely cover the rolls with aluminum foil or plastic wrap and allow to rise in a warm, draft-free environment for 60-90 minutes.
+- Rise: Tightly cover the rolls with aluminum foil or plastic wrap and allow to rise in a warm, draft-free environment for 60-90 minutes.
 See blog post above for my trick to this step!

 - Bake the rolls: After the rolls have doubled in size, preheat the oven to 375°F (190°C).
 Bake for 25-28 minutes until lightly browned.
 If you notice the tops are getting too brown too quickly, loosely cover the rolls with aluminum foil and continue baking.